jhubbardsf/svelte-speech-recognition/README.md

 ### Supported browsers

 Without a polyfill, the Web Speech API is largely only supported by Google browsers.
-As of May 2021, the following browsers support the Web Speech API:
+As of May 2022, the following browsers support the Web Speech API:

-* Chrome (desktop): this is by far the smoothest experience
+* Chrome (desktop)
-* Safari 14.1
+* Safari
 * Microsoft Edge
 * Chrome (Android): a word of warning about this platform, which is that there can be an annoying beeping sound when turning the microphone on.
 This is part of the Android OS and cannot be controlled from the browser
 * Android webview